-Car accidents can happen for a variety of reasons: negligent drivers, malfunctioning vehicle and hazardous road conditions.
+Car accidents can happen for a variety of reasons: negligent drivers, malfunctioning vehicles, and hazardous road conditions.
 Speaking of the last factor, what exactly does it mean?
-Poor road conditions refer, in general to two different things: poorly maintained roads, with potholes and debris on them and poor weather conditions (fog, rain, icy roads, etc.).
+In general, poor road conditions refer to two different things: poorly maintained roads with potholes and debris on them and poor weather conditions (fog, rain, icy roads, etc.).
 If you were involved in a motor vehicle accident due to unsafe road conditions, your first question is: who pays for my damages?

-The experienced personal injury attorneys at Babin Law can help you understand your rights and legal options and pursue justice either through negotiations or in court.
-Inn this article, we will discuss all the relevant aspects of vehicle crashes in which wet roads, potholes or other dangerous conditions were a contributing factor.
+The experienced personal injury attorneys at Babin Law may be able to help you pursue justice either through negotiations or in court.
+This article will discuss some relevant aspects of vehicle crashes in which wet roads, potholes, or other dangerous conditions were a contributing factor.

 Driving in Inclement Weather: What You Need to Know

-First of all, every driver has a duty of care towards other users of the road.
+First of all, every driver has a duty of care towards other road users.
 This means that they need to adapt their driving style to the road conditions.
-On rainy day and during winters (and the state of Ohio is known for its harsh winters), tires have less traction and it takes longer to brake and avoid rear or frontal crashes.
+On a rainy day and during winters (and the state of Ohio is known for its harsh winters), tires have less traction, and it takes longer to brake and avoid rear or frontal crashes.

 - must exercise extreme caution